 Drexel University is accredited by the Middle States Commission on Higher Education (MSCHE).

-Online Master of Science in Communication
+Online Master of Science in Strategic and Digital Communication

 Overview